Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/introduction.rst

    which is the falloff of gravitational pull.

 Max Distance
-   Makes the force field only take effect within a specified maximum radius (shown by an additional circle around the object).
+   Makes the force field affect other objects only within a specified maximum radius (shown by an additional circle around the object).
 Min Distance
    The distance from the object center, up to where the force field is effective with full strength.